 Ultimately, I want to figure out what my most engaged — and reachable — audience is.
 And I want to reward them with exclusive content.

-For now, this is built around Reach optimization allows you to show your Facebook ads to the maximum number of people while using a frequency cap. and a special type of Website Custom Audience.
-I’ve created audiences based on Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad. of page views.
+For now, this is built around To access Reach optimization, use the Awareness objective and "Maximize reach of ads" performance goal.
+Reach optimization allows you to show your Facebook ads to the maximum number of people while using a frequency cap.
+More and a special type of Website Custom Audience.
+I’ve created audiences based on Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad.
+More of page views.

 My first ad starts broad, targeting those who have viewed two pages or more of my website during the past 30 days (I eventually move to 180 days).
 But with each ad, I tighten up the audience.
 If I stick with frequency, I’ll keep climbing until Facebook no longer delivers the ads.

 Of course, how I’m doing this is pretty darn complicated.
 Since it’s an experiment, I’m also adjusting on the fly as results come in.